Email SEO: How Do You Combine Email Marketing and SEO?

 You can offer discounts or free ebooks, whitepapers, or webinars in exchange for an email address.
 These lead magnets encourage more people to sign up.

-Implement a double opt-in process where you ask the visitor to confirm their email before receiving the offer.
-This way, you’ll make sure email addresses are valid and subscribers are genuinely interested in hearing from you.
+Implement a double opt-in process asking visitors to confirm their email before receiving the offer.
+This way, you’ll make sure email addresses are valid, and subscribers are genuinely interested in hearing from you.

 Keyword Research Generates Subject Line and Email Content Ideas

-A keyword is a term or phrase that users type into search engines when they’re looking for information.
+A keyword is a term or phrase users type into search engines when looking for information.
 It encapsulates the essence of a topic.

 Keywords offer clues about user intentions, needs, and interests.
 For example, a search for “cloud storage solutions” reveals a need for digital storage options and information security.